 I know some people like to have some little bits of squash flesh in there with the seeds, they say it tastes more like squash as they eat them, but I prefer to get the seeds pretty clean.
 Spread the cleaned seeds out on a rimmed baking sheet, and pat dry with paper towels.

 The leftover squash guts can be discarded or composted.
+Check out my post What can I thrown in the compost? for more info.

 Do I need to pre-boil the seeds?